xamarin/XamarinComponents/Android/GoogleAndroidVending/docs/Expansion.md

 We can obtain the library from [NuGet.org][1] or we can compile the code directly from [GitHub][3].

+The official Android documentation can be found on the [Android Developers website][5].
+Additional information can also be found on the [Xamarin Developer website][6].

 ## The Expansion Files

 Expansion files are treated as opaque binary blobs (obb) and each may be up to 2GB in size.
 Android